Azure-Samples/azure-ml-federated-learning/docs/tutorials/vertical-fl.md

 This is easier to start with as the only **requirement here is that the nodes are interconnected using vnet**.
 This is also the **default option**.
 To create this type of communication channel just create instance of a **AMLCommSocket** class with world size, rank of the node and root run id

 ### Redis streams
 In case it is not feasible to use vnets in your case you can fallback on using Redis.
 This, however, involves provisioning [Azure Cache for Redis](https://azure.microsoft.com/en-us/products/cache/).
-Please, make sure that you provision at least P1 Premium Instance with 6GB cache for the demos.
+Please, make sure that you provision at least **P1 Premium Instance with 6GB cache** for the demos.
 However, if you would like to use it for your own data and architectures, feel free to scale it according to the needs for messages being sent between the nodes.
+The reason why we recommend **Premium tier** is due to the network latency and throughput, more information can be found [here](https://learn.microsoft.com/en-us/azure/azure-cache-for-redis/cache-best-practices-performance).

 Once you provision *Azure Cache for Redis* (this can be provisioned in whichever subscription you like):
 1. Go to *Access keys* and copy *Primary connection string*.